IS IT SAFE TO TRAVEL TO MOROCCO? (2023 UPDATE)

 “Morocco is an incredibly safe destination, with zero amount of gun violence,” Peters says.
 “The biggest mortal threats here are self-induced – smoking and bad driving.”

-Morocco gets respectable marks for safety in the various travel-safety indices, though the U.S. State Department gives the country a level-4 – do not travel – rating because of COVID and the threat of terrorism.
+Morocco gets respectable marks for safety in the various travel-safety indices, though the U.S. State Department gives the country a level-2 – exercise increased caution – rating because of COVID and the threat of terrorism.

-Similarly, it finished 76th out of 166 countries in the Global Peace Index, where it drew praise for its low levels of violent crime.
+It finished 74th out of 163 countries in the Global Peace Index, drawing praise for its low levels of violent crime and low numbers of displaced people.

-On the other hand, Morocco ranked 45th – and second overall in Africa, just behind Botswana – on the Global Finance list of the world’s safest countries.
+On the other hand, Morocco ranked 24th – and first overall in Africa – on the Global Finance list of the world’s safest countries.

 Morocco can be especially challenging for women.
 Women should expect hissing and cat-calling when walking around cities and should travel with companions whenever possible – no matter where or when they travel.